Heterogeneous Contrastive Learning: Proposed Framework

 To overcome this issue, we propose the weighted supervised contrastive loss formulated as follows:

-where $dist(\bm{Y_i}^\mathcal{L}, \bm{Y_k}^\mathcal{L})$ is the distance measurement between two label vectors, \eg, hamming distance, \hide{$c$ is the number of labels,} $\mathcal{P}^\mathcal{L}(a)=\{\bm{X_j}|Y_j^\mathcal{L}(a)=1\}$ is the set of positive samples drawn from the labeled data set in terms of the $a^{th}$ label and $\mathcal{N}^\mathcal{L}(a)=\{\bm{X_k}|Y_k^\mathcal{L}(a) \neq 1\}$ is the set of the negative samples.
+where $dist(\bm{Y_i}^\mathcal{L}, \bm{Y_k}^\mathcal{L})$ is the distance measurement between two label vectors, \eg, the hamming distance, $\mathcal{P}^\mathcal{L}(a)=\{\bm{X_j}|Y_j^\mathcal{L}(a)=1\}$ is the set of positive samples drawn from the labeled data set in terms of the $a^{th}$ label and $\mathcal{N}^\mathcal{L}(a)=\{\bm{X_k}|Y_k^\mathcal{L}(a) \neq 1\}$ is the set of negative samples.
 The intuition of Eq.~\ref{ls2} is that the samples with similar label vectors should be close to each other in the latent space, and the magnitude of the similarity is determined based on how similar their label vectors are.
-Specifically, in the numerator of Eq.~\ref{ls2}, we aim to maximize the similarity between the hidden representation of $\bm{X_i}$ and $\bm{X_j}$ if the $a^{th}$ binary labels for these two samples are both positive, \ie, $\bm{Y_i}^\mathcal{L}(a) = \bm{Y_j}^\mathcal{L}(a)=1$.
-However, in the multi-label setting, since one sample could be characterized by multiple labels, we reweight the similarity of the hidden representation by the function $\sigma$ such that if the label vectors of the two samples are identical, $\sigma$ is equal to 1, and it gradually approaches to 0 as the two label vectors become completely different.
-Similarly, in the denominator, we aim to minimize the similarity between the hidden representation of samples $\bm{X_i}$ and $\bm{X_k}$ if their $a^{th}$ labels are different and the similarity measurement is also weighted based on how dissimilar their label vectors are.
+Specifically, in the numerator of Eq.~\ref{ls2}, we aim to maximize the similarity between the hidden representations of $\bm{X_i}$ and $\bm{X_j}$ if the $a^{th}$ binary label for these two samples are both positive, \ie, $\bm{Y_i}^\mathcal{L}(a) = \bm{Y_j}^\mathcal{L}(a)=1$ in the multi-class setting.
+However, in the multi-label setting, since one sample could be characterized by multiple labels, we reweight the similarity of the hidden representations by the function $\sigma$ such that if the label vectors of the two samples are identical, $\sigma$ is equal to 1, and it gradually approaches 0 as the two label vectors become completely different.
+Similarly, in the denominator, we aim to minimize the similarity between the hidden representations of samples $\bm{X_i}$ and $\bm{X_k}$ if their $a^{th}$ labels are different and the similarity measurement is also weighted based on how dissimilar their label vectors are.